Find Affordable College Courses

 $25,984 Average Tuition & Fees

 With a ranking of #7, University of Pittsburgh - Greensburg did quite well on this year’s best value schools for literature students.
-Located in the suburb of Greensburg, Pitt Greensburg is a public college with a small student population.
+Located in the large suburb of Greensburg, Pitt Greensburg is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Pitt Greensburg are $25,984 a year.
 Literature majors at Pitt Greensburg take out an average of $27,000 in student loans while working on their egree.